Humboldt River

 It is the only natural transportation artery across the Great Basin and has historically provided a route for westward migration.
 Additionally, two major railroad routes loosely follow its path.
 Interstate 80 follows the river's course from its source to its mouth.

-The river is named for the German naturalist Alexander von Humboldt.
+The river was named by John C. Frémont for the German naturalist Alexander von Humboldt.

 History

-The region of the river in northern Nevada was sparsely inhabited by Numic-speaking people at the time of the arrival of European American settlers.
+The northern Nevada region where the river flows was sparsely inhabited by Numic-speaking people at the time of the arrival of European American settlers.
 The region was little known by non-indigenous peoples until the arrival of fur trappers in the early 19th century.

-The first recorded sighting of the river was on November 9, 1828, by Peter Skene Ogden of the Hudson's Bay Company, during his fifth expedition to the Snake Country.
+The first recorded sighting of the river was on November 9, 1828 by Peter Skene Ogden of the Hudson's Bay Company during his fifth expedition to the Snake Country.
 Odgen came southward along the Little Humboldt, encountering the main river at the confluence near Winnemucca.
 Ogden explored the river for several hundred miles, blazing a trail along it and making the first known map of the region.
-He initially named the river "Unknown River", due to the source and course of the river still unknown to him, and later "Paul's River", after one of his trappers who died on the expedition and was buried on the river bank.
-He later changed it again to "Mary's River," named after the Native American wife of one of his trappers, which later somehow became "St. Mary's River".
+He initially named the river "Unknown River," due to the source and course of the river still unknown to him, and later "Paul's River," after one of his trappers who died on the expedition and was buried on the river bank.
+He later changed it again to "Mary's River," named after the Native American wife of one of his trappers, which later somehow became "St. Mary's River."
 However, in 1829 he suggested that "Swampy River" best described the course he had traversed.
-In 1833 the Bonneville–Walker fur party explored the river, naming it "Barren River".
-Washington Irving's 1837 book describing the Bonneville expedition called it "Ogden's River", the name used by many early travelers.
+In 1833 the Bonneville–Walker fur party explored the river, naming it "Barren River."
+Washington Irving's 1837 book describing the Bonneville expedition called it "Ogden's River," the name used by many early travelers.
 By the early 1840s, the trail along the river was being used by settlers going west to California.
 The river provided drinkable water to earlier travelers on foot, but later emigrants using wagons required the significant riparian vegetation along its length as forage for their draft animals.

-In 1841 the river (then known as Mary's River) first became the route of the California Trail with the Bartleson–Bidwell Party, later becoming the primary land route for migrants to the California gold fields.
+In 1841, the river (then known as Mary's River) first became the route of the California Trail with the Bartleson–Bidwell Party, later becoming the primary land route for migrants to the California gold fields.
 In 1845 the river was explored by John C. Frémont, who made a thorough map of the region and gave the river its current name.
 In 1869 the river was used as part of the route of the Central Pacific segment of the Transcontinental Railroad.
 In the 20th century, the valley of the river became the route for U.S. Route 40, later replaced by Interstate 80.
-In the latter part of the 20th century, about 45,000 people lived within 10 mi of the river, roughly a third of the population at that time of the State of Nevada outside of Western Nevada and Southern Nevada, before the rapid 21st-century growth of Southern Nevada changed these population figures.
+In the latter part of the 20th century, about 45,000 people lived within 10 mi of the river, roughly a third of Nevada's population outside of Western and Southern Nevada prior to the rapid population growth in Clark County.